rollbar/docs/tools/helpscout.md

 If you use [Help Scout](https://www.helpscout.net/) for support, you can integrate it with Rollbar to see recent errors that affected your users who write in to support.
-We use this ourself and love it.

 The Rollbar app will appear on the right sidebar in the Conversation view.
 It looks like this: